Table Of Content

 Imagine taking a photo of a bright sunny landscape.

 HDR offers stunning visuals with vibrant colors and high contrast, but not all devices or platforms support it.
-Converting HDR to SDR ensures your videos can be properly viewed across a wider range of devices.
+Converting HDR video to nomal ensures your videos can be properly viewed across a wider range of devices.
 Here are some reasons why you might need to do the conversion:

-Converting HDR to SDR makes your content more accessible, ensuring better compatibility and viewing on different devices and platforms.
+HDR to SDR Conversion makes your content more accessible, ensuring better compatibility and viewing on different devices and platforms.

-Popular methods to convert HDR to SDR include Tone Mapping, Color Gamut, and Hybrid Conversion.
+Popular methods to convert HDR to SDR include Tone Mapping, Manual adjustment, Automated presets and color space.
 Let's briefly understand them.

 Tone mapping is a popular technique for compressing the dynamic range of HDR images to make them compatible with SDR displays.
 This technique maps the content's brightest and darkest parts to be in sync with the dynamic range of the SDR display.
 In the end, you get beautiful and detailed SDR content that is as good as the source (HDR content) file.